| bank of england banknote news |

 As new-design banknotes are introduced so the notes they replace are withdrawn - although they can always be exchanged at the Bank of England for their face value.
 The Boulton and Watt £50 banknote will therefore circulate in tandem with the current £50 banknote first introduced in 1994.
 This earlier note, which features Sir John Houblon, the first Governor of the Bank of England, will be gradually withdrawn from circulation with the final date for its status as legal tender to be announced in due course.

 The design includes separate portraits of Boulton and Watt, developed from images held by the Bank of England (Bank of England copyright).
-The image of the Soho Manufactory, where Boulton produced small metalware and which became the first steam-powered mint and another, of the Whitbread steam engine designed by Boulton and Watt and installed by Samuel Whitbread in his London brewery, are worked from images owned by Birmingham City Council.
+The image of the Soho Manufacture, where Boulton produced small metalware and which became the first steam-powered mint and another, of the Whitbread steam engine designed by Boulton and Watt and installed by Samuel Whitbread in his London brewery, are worked from images owned by Birmingham City Council.
 Permission to use these two images was kindly given by the Council.
 Acknowledgement of the copyright and permission would be appreciated.

 The Boulton and Watt £50 is the second in Series F with the Adam Smith £20 the first (2007).
 The Houblon Series E was introduced in 1994.
 The only previous £50 banknote design was the Wren banknote, introduced in 1981 and withdrawn from circulation in 1996.
 Prior to this there was a white £50 in issue between 1725 and 1943.